kisswiki/kisswiki/src/rxjs/scan_vs_reduce.md

 - scan: do accumulation and return total to stream, when new value appears in stream, do accumulation and return total to stream.

+    > returns all the intermediate accumulators instead of just the last one https://stackoverflow.com/questions/45350806/whats-difference-between-reduce-and-scan#comment77662606_45350806

 - reduce: do accumulation and return total on `complete`

     > continuing this process until the source Observable emits its final item and completes http://reactivex.io/documentation/operators/reduce.html